oschrenk/notes/java+jsf.markdown

 Until now we assumed that every data we received via for input was correct.
 What if the user enters wrong data?

 JSF solves that problem with its own concepts.
 If the data doesn't isn't correct JSF throws a `javax.faces.convert.ConverterException`.
-To display error messages you can use `<h:messages />`, a placeholder for all error messages that occured while loading this page.
+To display error messages you can use `<h:messages />`, a placeholder for all error messages that occurred while loading this page.

 ### Conversion